 In 2021 the TEAACH Act was passed in IL mandating the teaching of Asian American history and the Asian American experience in K-12 public schools.
 In Fall 2022 this curriculum will begin in D65 and D202 schools.
 How do we teach about ASPA history and the ASPA experience without any local resources about the ASPA community here in our own city?
 Without being able to integrate local history, point to local resources, and contextualize the curriculum for students, they are unable to connect with ASPA history in any meaningful way.

-In 2022 Evanston ASPA partnered with Jenny Thompson at the Evanston History Center to engage in an ongoing project to research local ASPA history, to gather stories from the local ASPA community, and to preserve and share this history today and into the future.
+In 2022 Evanston ASPA partnered with historian Jenny Thompson to engage in an ongoing project to research local ASPA history, to gather stories from the local ASPA community, and to preserve and share this history today and into the future.
 From artifacts, biographies, and stories to accounts of immigration and refugee journeys and personal testimonies, this collected history will be kept by Evanston ASPA and shared digitally on the Evanston ASPA website until it finds a permanent home.

 This project is about increasing the visibility and representation of Asian, South Asian and Pacific Islanders in our community in an effort to shift society’s collective consciousness towards a more empathetic and antiracist view of people working towards equity and justice.
 Most importantly it is about creating a community where ASPA people see themselves reflected in history and stories, and experience Evanston as a place where they belong.